lunadog/swm2sng/README.md

 Due to the differences in the way these programs use filters and chords, there are likely to be a number of bugs - please test and report any unexpected effects.

-This program was vibe coded using Claude Sonnet 4.6
+This program was coded using Claude Sonnet 4.6

+Authored by James Stone/RS-232.
+Thanks to Hermit for invaluable input on the development and testing.

+This software released with no restrictions.